 Another highlight is that Markets.com provides detailed research reports available for many of its single-share CFDs.

 There are also headlines streaming from investing.com and other news aggregators, and a trending now feature gives you a snapshot of what is happening currently in the market, similar to a static market screener.

 Overall, Markets.com has a good foundation for research.
 However, there is room for improvement as the broker trails other multi-asset brokers such as IG, City Index, and CMC Markets.
 Adding content from in-house analysts, a heatmap tool, or more advanced stock screener, would improve Markets.com’s research offering.

 |Trade Ideas - Backtesting||Yes|

 Platforms & Tools

-Markets.com offers its Web Trader platform (also available in mobile form), where the widest range of its product offering can be found, including 55 forex pairs and a total of 2,002 CFDs, nicely packaged in an responsive user interface.
+Markets.com offers its Web Trader platform (also available in mobile form), where the widest range of its product offering can be found, including 55 forex pairs and over 2,000 CFDs, nicely packaged in an responsive user interface.